AdrienG0/AndroidDev/README.md

 - Filtering tasks by risk (Overdue / High / Medium / Low)
 - Sorting tasks by deadline
 - Sorting tasks by risk (Overdue first)
+- Enabling and disabling Smart Focus Mode
 - Marking tasks as completed
 - Deleting tasks

+---

+## 📦 APK

+The built APK of the application can be found in the `/apk` folder of this repository.

 ---